 Views of Tai Tam Country Park

-As you descend Violet Hill, you can see Tai Tam Intermediate Reservoir (foreground) and Tai Tam Tuk Reservoir (background) on the lefthand side.
-These reservoirs are part of Tai Tam Country Park, which is another excellent spot for hiking.
+As you descend Violet Hill, you can see Tai Tam Intermediate Reservoir (foreground) and Tai Tam Tuk Reservoir (background) on the left hand side.
+These reservoirs are part of Tai Tam Country Park, another excellent hiking spot.

 Last bit of the Violet Hill hike